Orthodox Christian Beliefs on Alcohol and Drug Addiction and Rehab

 Find an Orthodox Drug and Alcohol Rehab

 Addiction to drug and alcohol affects not just an individual, but those around them as well.
 The Orthodox Church recognizes substance abuse as one of the most dangerous risks to our society.
 If you or a loved one is struggling with addiction, please contact a dedicated treatment provider today.
-For Orthodox Christians, recovery is possible with professional rehab and support from the Church community.
+For Orthodox Christians, recovery is possible with rehab and support from the Church community.